 I then concluded my presentation by quoting from a letter to The Times on 8 March 2011, highlighting the consequences of getting our values wrong:

 Sir, Around 1991 I offered the LondonSchool of Economics a grant of £1 million to set up a Chair in Business Ethics.
 John Ashworth, at that time the Director of the LSE, encouraged the idea but had to write to me to say, regretfully, that the faculty had rejected the offer as it saw no correlation between ethics and economics.
-Quite. is viagra safe when trying to conceive Lord Kalms, House of Lords
+Quite.
+Lord Kalms, House of Lords

 Thus, friends, ladies and gentlemen, by now it must be clear that, given the state of our world today- a world of progress and poverty- the continuing and deepening global economic turmoil is merely a symptom of a much larger moral, spiritual and ethical crisis.
 In short, the world is facing a crisis of values; a crisis of trust.